craigbutcher/craigbutcher.github.io/src/notes/2020/weeknotes-36.md

 $ docker run -it --rm browsh/browsh
 ```

-Give it a shot to see what is the fast is about.
+Give it a shot to see what is the fuss is about.

 ## And finally...